Flank/flank/docs/flank_mixpanel_metrics.md

 ## Schema version [schema_version]

-This property contains version of schema, this property should be equals to this document version.
+This property contains a schema version, it should be equal to this document version.

 ## Flank Version [flank_version]